Platform

 Who is not eligible

-• Retail food services or operations.
+• Retail food services and restaurants

-• Packaging material manufacturers.
+• Packaging material manufacturers

 Eligible expenses